 Guidelines for IT: COLL-IT-01 Statement

-The College IT guidelines are governed by IU system-wide policies, https://policies.iu.edu/information-it/index.html, including but not limited to:
+The College IT requirements are governed by IU system-wide policies, https://policies.iu.edu/information-it/index.html, including but not limited to:

 - IU IT-01 Appropriate Use of Information Technology Resources: https://policies.iu.edu/policies/it-01-appropriate-use-it-resources/index.html